 This article is a part of the campaign #12 Women on the Barricades, developed by The Norwegian Helsinki Committee in collaboration with illustrator Jenny Jordahl.
-We present 12 portraits of women standing on the barricades of other women, focusing on the greatest human rights challenges facing women in Europe today – and what needs to be done to overcome them.
+We present 12 portraits of women standing on the barricades for other women, focusing on the greatest human rights challenges facing women in Europe today – and what needs to be done to overcome them.
 Read about the 11 other women on www.nhc.no/en/12womenonthebarricades

 In house arrest when her daughter died

-Anastasia Shevchenko is one of the Russian human rights defenders who had to pay a high price for speaking up against president Vladimir Putin’s regime.
-The single mother of three, was previously the coordinator of the organization, Open Russia, who is working for democracy, human rights and a strong civil society in Russia.
+Anastasia Shevchenko is one of the Russian human rights defenders who paid a high price for speaking up against president Vladimir Putin’s regime.
+This single mother of three was previously the coordinator of the organization “Open Russia”, which is working for democracy, human rights and a strong civil society in Russia.

 March of Mothers’ Fury

-The Pursue of Human Rights Defenders
+Persecution of Human Rights Defenders

-15 foreign organisations have been blacklisted after the law of “undesirable organizations” came into effect in May 2015.
-Among them is the British based Open Russia and Open Russia Civic Movement, which has both been used to pursue members of the Russian movement with the same name.
+Fifteen foreign organisations have been blacklisted by the law of “undesirable organizations” which came into effect in May 2015.
+Among them is the British based “Open Russia” and “Open Russia Civic Movement”, whose members have been persecuted.

 In 2013, the UN adopted a resolution securing protection of female human rights defenders against persecution for their work.
 However, the charges against Anastasia show how difficult it is to be a human rights defender and opposition politician in Russia today, where physical attacks, smear campaigns and delegitimizing has become part of everyday life.
 Human rights defenders expose themselves to great risks by merely doing their job.
 What they ask for is a more open and just Russia.
 And they are not giving up.